EECS3311F24/HelloWorldF3311/sprint1/Sprint1.md

 Team Capacity and Participants:
-Aaron:develop the login function and initialize the database for customer will be 5 hours Haoyang Tian: designing the Shopping page and finish database design 3 hours
+Aaron:develop the login function and initialize the database for customer will be 5 hours Haoyang Tian: designing the Login Interface and finish database design 3 hours

 Decisions
 Frontend & Backend Frameworks: Using HTML/CSS for the frontend interface and First we will try JavaScript with Mysql then we will try the SpringBoot with mySql (e.g., Node.js, Django) for the authentication system.